Laellekoenig/ba-tiny-ssb/README.md

 (192.168.4.1:80 when connected to wifi of pycom device).

-It is also possible to run `micropython main.py i` (initialize) on the admin node and copying every file but `fm_config.json` to the other nodes.
-This way, nodes do not have to catch up with the admin node at first.
+It is also possible to run `micropython main.py i` (initialize) on the admin node to copy every file but `fm_config.json` to the other nodes.
+This way, devices do not have to catch up with the admin node at first.

 ## Screenshots